-In her home, Eseza helps by carrying water, gathering firewood and teaching others.
-She lives with her mother.
+Eseza makes her home with her mother.
+Carrying water, gathering firewood and teaching others are her household duties.
 Her mother is sometimes employed as a laborer.
 There are 2 children in the family.

 Because of your sponsorship, Eseza will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.